qaalabs/DE5M6/docs/day4/sprint1.md

 ---

 ### Email Alerting Setup (3 points)
-**Story:** As a Data Operations Team, I want email notifications for critical pipeline failures so that we can respond quickly to issues.
+!!! abstract "As a Data Operations Team, I want email notifications for critical pipeline failures so that we can respond quickly to issues."

 **Key Tasks:**

 - Configure Python SMTP settings for email sending
 - Create email template for pipeline failure alerts
 - Test email functionality with sample failure scenarios